prody/ProDy/doc/tutorials/nmwiz_tutorial/nmwiz.rst

 ^^^^^^^^^^

 Clicking :menuselection:`Animation --> Make` will start an animation along the active mode.
-The animated motion involves changes in the structure along the mode in both directions as much as the RMSD displayed in top panel.
+The animated motion changes the structure along the mode in both directions with an amplitude given by the RMSD displayed in top panel.

 You can adjust animation settings, such as number of frames, using the :menuselection:`Animation --> Options` panel.